Asset Tokenization

 Final Thoughts

-Tokenized mortgages represent a genuine infrastructure improvement for home lending.
+After digging deep into this space, I'm convinced tokenized mortgages represent a genuine infrastructure improvement for home lending.
 The technology can reduce costs, increase speed, and improve transparency — benefits that ultimately flow through to borrowers.

 Disclosure: The author has professional consulting experience with Figure Technologies.
 This article is for informational purposes only and does not constitute financial advice, a mortgage recommendation, or an endorsement of any product or platform.
 Mortgage lending involves significant financial risk.
 Always consult with qualified professionals before making borrowing decisions.